MSH-trojan/Java/Object-Oriented-Programming/Graphics/JFrame/Sum_1/ReadMe.md

 # Java_21_JFrame_Sum_1

+A Simple Calculator – an example of action processed by the JFrame application

 Create a frame which contains 3 textfields and a button.

 The user is supposed to enter two numbers in the first 2 textfields and then click the button.